The intermediate neutron capture process. I. Development of the i-process in low-metallicity low-mass AGB stars: Comparison to observations

 In this scenario, the dilution factor $f$ (Eq.~\ref{eq_abdil}), which was freely varied to minimize the $\chi_{\nu}^2$ value, can also be linked to physical quantities related to the binary system properties.
 Introducing the accretion efficiency parameter $\beta$, the dilution factor can be written as

 where $M_{\rm env}$ is the envelope mass of the r/s-star before the accretion episode, $M_{\rm acc}$ is the mass accreted by the r/s-star, and $M_{\rm wind}$ is the mass lost by the AGB companion through winds.
-In our case, we have $M_{\rm wind} \simeq 0.5$~\Msun\ (Fig.~\ref{fig_kip1}) and $0.15< f <0.26$ (Table~\ref{table_fits}).
+In our case, we have $M_{\rm wind} \simeq 0.5$~\Msun\ (Fig.~\ref{fig_kip1}) and $0.68< f <0.98$ (Table~\ref{table_fits}).
 Stellar models of 0.8~\Msun\ at [Fe/H]~$=-2.5$ predict an envelope mass of $M_{\rm env} \simeq 5 \times 10^{-4}$~\Msun\ on the main sequence and of $M_{\rm env} \simeq 0.375$~\Msun\ in the giant phase at the deepest extent of the envelope during the first dredge-up.

 There are three main-sequence r/s-stars in our sample: CS29497-030, HE0338-3945, and HE2148-1247.
-For these stars, Eq.~\ref{dilfac2} gives an accretion efficiency on the order of $\beta \simeq 5 \times 10^{-3}$.
-This is consistent with the prediction of hydrodynamic calculations \citep{nagae04, liu17, saladino18, saladino19}, although an accretion efficiency of $5 \times 10^{-3}$ generally lies on the lower end of the predicted values\footnote{We note that, in these works, the accretion efficiency is defined as $\beta = \dot{M}_{\rm acc} / \dot{M}_{\rm wind}$.
-In our simplistic approach, we suppose that $\beta = {M}_{\rm acc} / {M}_{\rm wind}$, which is equivalent of taking the averaged values of $\dot{M}_{\rm acc}$ and $\dot{M}_{\rm wind}$.}.
+For these stars, Eq.~\ref{dilfac2} gives an accretion efficiency on the order of $\beta \simeq 5 \times 10^{-4}$.
+This is somewhat lower than predictions from hydrodynamic calculations\footnote{We note that, in these works, the accretion efficiency is defined as $\beta = \dot{M}_{\rm acc} / \dot{M}_{\rm wind}$.
+In our simplistic approach, we suppose that $\beta = {M}_{\rm acc} / {M}_{\rm wind}$, which is equivalent of taking the averaged values of $\dot{M}_{\rm acc}$ and $\dot{M}_{\rm wind}$.} \citep{nagae04, liu17, saladino18, saladino19}.
 This difference can be explained by the action of transport processes such as thermohaline mixing \citep[e.g.,][]{eggleton2006,charbonnel07, stancliffe07, stancliffe08}.
 It is likely that the higher mean molecular weight of the accreted matter allows the sinking of this material in the stellar interior. \cite{stancliffe08} showed that thermohaline instabilities could potentially mix the accreted material over $88\%$ in mass of their 0.8~\Msun\ models.
 In the case of efficient thermohaline mixing, our predicted $\beta$ value would therefore increase by a factor of about 10, which would better match the predictions from hydrodynamic models.